 The Council’s approach to pay

-Under Section 38(1) of the Localism Act 2011, the Council is required to produce a pay policy statement for 2012/13 and for each financial year thereafter.
+Under Section 38(1) of the Localism Act 2011, the Council is required to produce a pay policy statement each financial year.

-In order to meet this requirement, the policy must be approved formally by the meeting of the full Council by the end of March each year, starting with 2012.
+In order to meet this requirement, the policy must be approved formally by the meeting of the full Council by the end of March each year.
 The policy can be amended in-year; it must be published on the authority’s website (and in any other way the authority chooses); it must be complied with when the authority sets the terms and conditions for a chief officer; and it must have regard to any statutory guidance on the subject.

-The Pay Policy Statement refers to a number of other policies and terms and conditions of service.
-These are listed below, alongside where they can be found:
+The Pay Policy Statement refers to a number of other policies.
+These are listed below, and can be downloaded from the documents section of this web page.

 The Local Government Pension Scheme is an intrinsic part of the employment contract for all members of staff.
 The availability of the scheme is a factor that is taken into account when setting levels of pay, so it should not be viewed as some kind of additional 'bonus'.
 The Local Government Pension Scheme is a funded scheme, which means that employees and the Council contribute to it every month – putting money aside to pay their pensions in the future.
 The rules governing the pension scheme are contained in regulations made by Parliament.